eezstreet/SWATEliteForce/README.md

   * No new missions in Additional Missions campaign.
 It's still a WIP.
 	* TOC won't reply when an AI-controlled officer reports something.
 There's lots of code that needs to be altered to make this work.
 	* The game sometimes freezes during loading.
 Hit ENTER a few times and it will clear itself up.
 The internal script garbage collector crashes for reasons unknown but it's completely harmless.
-	* Currently there are missions with incorrect descriptions for the New Equipment panel.
-This will be fixed.
   * Seems to crash in specific circumstances on doors, such as trying to blow a door that's currently being closed.
 Not sure if it's an original game bug.
   * Officers sometimes ignore orders, you might have to issue a command two or three times.
 Problem of the original game.
   * Throws an assertion when an officer ordered to restrain a civilian is ordered to disarm a bomb.
 Nothing I've changed would've caused it, so again, probably an issue with the original game.
 Also harmless.